Witiko/scm-at-arqmath3/paper/main.md

 We searched for answers to sets of topics provided by the ARQMath organizers.
-To select the optimal values for parameters α, β, and γ,[^optimization] we used 177 topics from ARQMath-1 and 2.
-To estimate the performance of our system, we used 100 topics from ARQMath-3.
+To select the optimal values for parameters α, β, and γ,[^optimization] we used the 177 topics from ARQMath-1 and 2.
+To estimate the performance of our system, we used the 100 topics from ARQMath-3.
 As our retrieval units, we used answers from the MSE dataset.

 To determine how well the answers retrieved by our system satisfied the information needs of users, we used the relevance judgements provided